MainulDip/KotlinEveryday/kotlin-state-management.md

 ## State management in kotlin (android and native)

 ### Singleton Pattern:
 Kotlin uses object based storage pattern to act like Singleton in Java.
-Kotlin object can’t have any constructor, but init blocks are allowed if some initialization code is needed.
+Kotlin object can’t have any constructor, but init blocks are allowed if some initialization code is necessary on the fly.
 ```kotlin
 object SomeSingleton {
     init {